 *additional elective credit to replace 3 credit hours of internship experience

-The 2018-19 MSIBS academic year begins with a 3-day Orientation held the first week of July 2018 (dates TBD).
+The 2018-19 MSIBS academic year begins with a 3-day Orientation held the first week of July 2018, and is scheduled for July 3-6, 2018.
 The Summer semester includes 4 intensive, all day courses.
 The Summer 2018 course schedule is as follows:

 |Orientation||First week of July|